RILEYSIN/Software-side-bar-navigation/README.md

 * **Dynamic Content:** Integrate JavaScript to dynamically load navigation links from a data source.
 * **Accessibility Improvements:** Ensure proper keyboard navigation and ARIA attributes for better accessibility.

+  TO TEST IT'S RESPONSIVENESS  : on mobile: when you open the link and click on the menu icon on the top right , you should see a cool ease in amination with all the menu buttons on PC: when you open the link , you should see a normal navigation bar at the top of the page , but when you open dev tools and adjust its responsiveness you should see the navigation bar transform into a side bar.

 ## Author: